crawl/crawl/crawl-ref/docs/crawl_manual.rst

   get the power to go berserk (as well as a number of other powers, should they prove worthy), but who forbids the use of spell magic.
 They enter the Dungeon with a weapon of their choice, and dressed in animal skins.

-Abyssal Knights
-  The Abyssal Knight is a fighter serving Lugonu the Unformed, ruler of the Abyss.
-They are granted some power over the Abyss, and must spread death and disorder in return.
-They are sent from the Abyss into the Dungeon to spread corruption and chaos, starting with a simple weapon of their choice and leather armour.

 Chaos Knights
   The Chaos Knight is a plaything of Xom, subject to the god's constantly